cgoldammer/bikelanes/docs/report.md

 2. Sharrows are sad!
 3. Protected isn't protected

 It's easy to complain, and I will do plenty of that.
 But I also want to highlight that bike lanes have dramatically improved.
-Very often, the images I work with are outdated, and the infrastructure has since been improved.
+Very often, the images I work with are outdated, and the infrastructure has since been improved

 Coming up as I work on this:
-1. How good is this lane: How likely am I to have no obstacles?
-2. Why are there so many moving trucks in Brooklyn?
+1. Why are there so many moving trucks in Brooklyn?
-3. I think the official city map is mis-coded in bulk?
+2. I think the official city map is mis-coded in bulk?
 I'm validating.
-4. AI?
+3. AI?
 "Can't we use AI" you might ask, and automate all this?
 Some [first experiments](https://github.com/cgoldammer/bikelanes/blob/master/clip_run.ipynb) aren't performing well, so I got to see how to improve those models.

 # Parking protected lanes are quite good!